FF-Plugins-Archive/FF_LibHaru/README.md

 	* Border X and Y = It defines vertical and horizontal borders.

 * <b>LibHaru - Add Image</b>: It adds an UTexture2D to target PDF's target page.
 Extension and format is not important.
 Function converts its data to RGB Raw Data.

+* <b>LibHaru - Add Line</b>: It adds a line to target PDF's target page at specified start and end points with specified color and width.

 * <b>LibHaru - Save PDF</b>: It saves PDF file to given absolute path.
 You don't need to spawn anything to use this function like PDFium.